Tips, ideas and useful websites for those travelling with a wheelchair, limited mobility or disability

 Holiday activities for those with reduced mobility and visual or hearing impairment, details here.

 Disabled Persons’ RailcardThis is available to anyone who is qualified as disabled (and the wearing of hearing aids is regarded as qualifying).
-The annual cost is £20 for a railcard which gives the holder (and any travelling companion) one third off most rail fares, includes three-month discount membership (£1 for 3 months) of 'tastecard' which gives 50% off just the food in over 6000 restaurants, including such as, for example, Cafe Rouge, as well as offers for 60% entertainment discounts and very generous concessionary rates at selected hotels.
+The annual cost is £20 for a railcard which gives the holder (and any travelling companion) one third off most rail fares, includes three-month free membership of 'tastecard' which gives 50% off just the food in over 1000s of restaurants.
 The railcard also entitles the owner to special offers with various partners.
 The website also details the assistance available to disabled train travellers and how to avail themselves of such assistance.

-If you have any further queries or need any assistance, please get in touch with us at [email protected]sor.com.
+If you have any further queries or need any assistance, please get in touch with us at [email protected].

 The information given is by way of suggestion only.
 It is correct, to the best of our knowledge, but we cannot be held responsible for any errors or omissions on our part.